ericharmeling/in-60-seconds/PITCHME.md

 @snap[south span-100]
 @ul[spaced text-10]
-- Issue write to Table 1 from Node 3 (the gateway node).
+- Issue write from Node 3 to Table 1.
 - Leaseholder node for Range 1 is the same as the Raft leader node (Node 1).
 - Write request sent to Node 1.
 @ulend